Max17777/onlybundlr/README.md

 The WebBundlr class is the point of entry used when interacting with Bundlr.
 It connects your code to a Bundlr node, and exposes functions used for funding, and uploading.

 All of the interactions with Bundlr will be via a set of utility functions accessed by our React components.
 The first utility function, `getBundlr()` sets up a reference to a `WebBundlr` object and returns it.
 By abstracting away all of this setup code into a common utility function, we create a single place to store details like the node address and currency used to pay.
-This way if you want to switch your dApp from the devnet to the mainnet, you only have to adjust parameters in a single place.
+This way, if you want to switch your dApp from the devnet to the mainnet, you only have to adjust parameters in a single place.

 File name: `utils/get-bundlr.js`